compose-spec/compose-spec/spec.md

 ### environment

-`environment` defines environment variables set into container. `environment` can use either an array or a map.
-Any boolean values; true, false, yes no, MUST be enclosed in quotes to ensure they are not converted to True or False by the YML parser.
+`environment` defines environment variables set in the container. `environment` can use either an array or a map.
+Any boolean values; true, false, yes no, MUST be enclosed in quotes to ensure they are not converted to True or False by the YAML parser.

-Environment variables can be declared by a single key (no value ot equal sign).
-In such a case Compose implementation SHOULD rely on some user interaction to resolve value, otherwise variable is unset and will be removed from service container environment.
+Environment variables MAY be declared by a single key (no value to equals sign).
+In such a case Compose implementations SHOULD rely on some user interaction to resolve the value.
+If they do not, the variable is unset and will be removed from the service container environment.

 Map syntax:
 ```yml